IamAlch3mist/blog/IamAlch3mist/content/posts/oneplus_kernel_uaf_memoryleak.md

 };
 ```

 On open the driver an allocation happens using kzalloc with the size of struct midas_priv_info and stored in the pointer info.
-At 2 the allocated info is stored in privat_data member of filp struct which is basically a void pointer.
+At 2 the allocated info is stored in privat_data member of file struct which is basically a void pointer.

-On close the info pointer is retrieved from the filp struct and passed to kfree.
+On close the info pointer is retrieved from the file struct and passed to kfree.

 ```c
 static int midas_dev_open(struct inode *inode, struct file *filp)